resotto/python3-docker-devenv/README.md

 Actually, you already have installed vim and this repository also has `.vimrc` which is copied to *"/root"* in the container.
 Thus you can use vim by default!

 ## Deep Learning
-If you can run learning models on container and show matplotlib figure about the result, it will be very useful.
+If you can run learning and predicting models on container and show matplotlib figure about the result, it will be very useful.
 In order to implement this, you need to follow 5 steps below:
 1. Install X11 on your host machine.
-2. Configure settings for X11Forwarding.
+2. Configure ssh settings for X11Forwarding.
 3. Expose 22 port for ssh.
 4. Install Tkinter and start ssh service.
 5. Connect to the container with X11Forwarding.